golangci/golangci-lint/README.md

 **It's cool to use `golangci-lint` when starting a project, but what about existing projects with large codebase?
 It will take days to fix all found issues**

 We are sure that every project can easily integrate `golangci-lint`, even the large one.
 The idea is to not fix all existing issues.
 Fix only newly added issue: issues in new code.
-To do this setup CI (or better use [GolangCI](https://golangci.com) to run `golangci-lint` with option `--new-from-rev=origin/master`.
-Also, take a look at option `-n`.
+To do this setup CI (or better use [GolangCI](https://golangci.com)) to run `golangci-lint` with option `--new-from-rev=HEAD~1`.
+Also, take a look at option `--new`, but consider that CI scripts that generate unstaged files will make `--new` only point out issues in those files and not in the last commit.
+In that regard `--new-from-rev=HEAD~1` is safer.
 By doing this you won't create new issues in your code and can choose fix existing issues (or not).

 **How to use `golangci-lint` in CI (Continuous Integration)?**